-The scenarios shown here are based on Light Detection and Ranging (LiDAR) elevation data collected in 2004 and 2006 by the Federal Emergency Management Agnecy (FEMA) and processed by DEEP.
+The scenarios shown here are based on Light Detection and Ranging (Lidar) elevation data collected in 2004 and 2006 by the Federal Emergency Management Agency (FEMA) and processed by DEEP.
 Each reflects what inundation might look like at one of two tide levels: mean high water (MHW) or the average monthly maximum water level (AMM).
 AMM attempts to quantify the maximum extent of tidally influenced water levels.

 The scenarios are taken from both global and regional estimates, each associated with a particular time frame.
 In doing so, they present a way to look at short, medium and long-term potential effects.
 The table below describes the sea level rise value, its source, and applicable time frame.